 No, these are meant to peel away without damaging the unit.

-Yes, it is very important to preseason your grill before cooking.
-Pre-seasoning helps to burn off any chemicals and oils left over from the manufacturing process.
-1. Fill the hopper with charcoal approximately ¼ -1/2 full.
+Steps to pre-season your grill: 1.
+Fill the hopper with charcoal approximately ¼ - ½ full.
 2. Start your grill following the START-UP instructions and set the temperature to 250°F (121°C) for 60 minutes.
 3. Next, set the temperature to 400°F (204°C) for 30 minutes.
 4. After 30 minutes, shut down the grill following the SHUTDOWN instructions.
 5. Allow grill to cool COMPLETELY.
-6. After the grill has cooled, using a napkin or cloth, rub a light coat of cooking oil on smoke and sear grates, warming/smoking racks, charcoal grate and the inside of the frill lid and body.
+6. After the grill has cooled, use a napkin or cloth to rub a light coat of cooking oil on smoke and sear grates, warming/smoking racks, charcoal grate and the inside of the grill lid and body.
 7. Then, repeat steps 3-6 at a temperature of 350°F.

 No, the foil will burn.